by275/plex_autoscan/README.md

 To set this up:

-1. Edit `config.json` file, to enable the Google Drive monitoring.
+1. Edit `config.json` file to enable the Google Drive monitoring.

    ```json
    "ENABLED": true,